Skip to content

 Anne Frank’s diary, written during World War II, captures the thoughts and experiences of a young Jewish girl living in hiding from the Nazis.
 At thirteen, Anne begins writing to her imaginary friend, “Kitty,” expressing her feelings of loneliness and longing for a true confidant.
 Despite having a loving family, Anne finds solace in her diary, sharing her life in the “Secret Annex,” where her family hides for two years.

 Anne’s entries reflect her lively personality and sharp wit.
 She describes her school experiences, her fondness for her father, and her creative way of handling punishments from teachers, particularly Mr. Keesing.
-Her humor and shine through even under dire circumstances.
+Her humor and resilience shine through even under dire circumstances.

 The diary ends tragically as the family is betrayed and sent to concentration camps.
 Only her father survives.
 Her diary, published posthumously, remains a powerful symbol of hope, courage, and the human spirit amidst unimaginable adversity.